CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 Your task is to build your own spell checker for a simplified language called ["Basic English"](https://en.wikipedia.org/wiki/Basic_English) that contains a much smaller set of words than regular English.
 Use the list provided in `words.json`.

 Make a website where a user can write some text and then check if the text is valid Basic English.
 You must **focus on HTML and JavaScript**.
 Some CSS can be used, but the website's design **is not the focus of the assessment**.
-We will assess you on correct logic, not on a pretty UI that is incomplete.
+We will assess you on correct logic.
+You will not pass if you produce a pretty UI that has missing or incorrect logic.

 ## Requirements